SOGIESC in Asylum:

 Preliminary program

-Please not that this is a preliminary program and updates and more information will follow.
+Please note that this is a preliminary program and updates and more information will follow.

 Day 1 – October 15 (12:30–17:30)